lynx-json/specification/specifications/properties/hints/content.md

 - SHOULD have an `alt` property for alternate text to be displayed if the content cannot be displayed or if the user cannot view it.
 - MAY have a `scope` property whose value specifies the content realm intended for display.
 If present, the value MUST comply with the rules defined for [realm URI](../../../realm/).
 - MAY have a `rel` property whose value specifies the relationship between the document containing the content and the destination resource, as described in [RFC 5988](../../../references/#rfc-5988).
+- MAY contain a `media` property whose value specifies the intended media target of the content.
+If present, the value MAY be one of the following: `screen`, `print`, or a qualified name (absolute URI); otherwise, its value MUST be presumed to be `screen`.
+- MAY contain a `sources` property whose value specifies an array of alternate `content` values.
 - MUST NOT contain any other properties that are described by a specification.
 - MAY contain other properties that are not described by a specification.